themorgantown/homebrew-dnsgauge/README.md

 | Google | DoH | https://dns.google/dns-query | 60 | 42 | 126 | 100% | 0 |
 | Mullvad | DoH | https://dns.mullvad.net/dns-query | 60 | 29 | 116 | 100% | 0 |

+These results give you an idea about which DNS server is the best for you based on response times.
+The tool places the best performing servers at the top of the list.

 ## Features